Bleed Air Leaks

 Contributing Factors

 Aircraft wiring is often routed in proximity to pneumatic ducts.
-A bleed air leak from a compromised duct can melt the insulation of these wires causing short circuits and potentially result in the generation of a number of false warnings.
+A bleed air leak from a compromised duct can melt the insulation of these wires, causing short circuits and potentially resulting in the generation of false warnings.
 These multiple warnings may mask the actual failure.
 If the bleed air leak is allowed to persist, heat damage to the airframe structure or a fire is possible.

 Accidents and Incidents